 After the phase I exam is over, the RBI will decide the cutoff for phase I. All the candidates who are able to clear the RBI Grade B Cutoff are eligible for the mains exam.
 Exam pattern for this exam is given as follows:

 |Name of Sections||Number of Questions||Maximum Marks|

-The phase II or Mains Exam will also be conducted online.
+Phase II or Mains Exam will also be conducted online.
 The exam will have three sections of 100 marks each, which the candidate is required to complete each section in 90 minutes ( One and a Half Hour).
-Each question will carry 1 mark and 0.25 marks will be deducted as penalty for every wrong answer.
+Each question will carry 1 mark and for every wrong 0.25 marks will be deducted as penalty for every wrong answer.